Essential information for individuals and organisations applying to the Book Week Scotland 2023 event fund.

 - Events or activities may charge an admission fee on the condition that the money raised goes towards covering event expenses.

-- The deadline for all applications is 5pm on Friday 15 April.
+- The deadline for all applications is Friday 9 June at 5pm.

 - If your application is successful we will release your funding via BACS transfer in August.